 But as she lay captured in his arms afterwards, his lips again causing shudders, she said, "I wanted our baby."

-It was the first time she had ever admitted it.
+It was the first time she'd ever admitted it.
 She'd never even admitted it to Will.

 "I know."
 He was quiet for a moment, then he said, "I did as well."